 What Is Open-Source Software?

-Open-source software makes its source code freely available, giving anyone the ability to review and audit it.
-This transparency contrasts sharply with proprietary software, where source code remains hidden behind vendor walls.
+Open-source software makes its source code universally available, giving anyone the ability to view, modify, and distribute it.
+This differs from standard software, also known as proprietary software, which keeps its source code strictly confidential.

 1. Compromise of Legitimate Package